crabmusket/crabmusket.net/blog/content/drafts/loyalty.md

 [^ewin]: R. E. Ewin, quoted in the Stanfoed Encyclopedia of Philosophy. https://plato.stanford.edu/entries/loyalty/
 [^value]: The the economic value, for example, of jobs I create if I am a successful business owner doesn't count.
 Anybody else's career could create that value.

+# snippet 1

+We usually imagine that we can be loyal to, for example, a friend, a parent, or even a pet.
+Royce insists instead that true loyalty, and the benefits it brings, must be to a cause.
+It must be expressed in our actions towards other people, but the loyalty itself is to the cause.
+My relationship with my best friend is not superpersonal; it's merely interpersonal between them and myself.

+We don't usually say that someone is loyal to their career, or to the pursuit of wealth or fame or influence.
+But many people act with "willing and practical and thoroughgoing devotion" to these things.
+Royce would warn us away from striving for goals like these; he would think them unlikely to lead to a satisfied life, for starters.

+Now, none of what I've said is to suggest that acting with practical devotion to our friends, family, pets or jobs is a bad thing.
+It is just that Royce suggests doing so without knowledge of loyalty will be insufficient to reliably satisfy us.
+We must, he argues, be aware of and appeal to higher ideals, even in our private pursuits and relationships.
+If this is starting to sound religious, well -- remember the "grand philosophical exception"!
+But suspend your "amusement, and notable impatience" and let me explain why Royce thought we should live this way.

+# snippet 2

+Our hedonistic individual selves have passions and desires, which at any moment might pull us in one direction or another.
+Royce believes that satiating these desires, while possible in the short term, cannot make us happy in the long term.
+As well as these hedonistic individual desires, we also have an intense need for relationships and social interaction.
+Society provides us with many pre-determined paths to follow which bind us together with others -- whether through, public service, marriage and family life, career advancement TODO.
+But these social programs of life can be insensitive to individual differences and needs.
+They tend to _average out_ human experiences, rather than catering to each of us uniquely.

+Loyalty, Royce maintains, is a 'best of both worlds' that satisfies both needs: the need to be an individual and satisfy individualistic desires, and the need to be part of society.
+Through one's choice of causes, one expresses their individual tastes, values, principles and desires.
+But it is through association and _thoroughgoing action_ in service of a cause that is _superpersonal_ that we will join together with others and create lasting significance.

+# snippet 3

+At times, writing this article has felt uncomfortably close to an apologia for nationalism.

+If you'll permit me to generalise for a minute: I believe this is because movements like nationalism tap into all the things that really do make loyalty good for the loyal.
+The problem, of course, is that these causes can divide us, making open the secret chasms of disagreement and alienation that lie between people.
+When we selfishly pursue our causes to extremes, the conflicts create suffering.

+As I hinted in my overview of Royce's philosophy, he is very aware of this.
+(TODO: "a man has a cause, but I do not yet say he has a good cause") The test of which causes are _good_ becomes nearly self-referential: a good cause is one that does not prevent anyone else from pursing loyalty to their own good cause.

+Broadly, then, killing others cannot be a good cause, because it takes away their ability to pursue their own loyal lives.
+However, wars do become possible between armies of willing participants, where all involved believe truly in their cause, and are willing to die for it [^war].
+Imprisonment of criminals is a tricky case -- it takes away the ability of criminals to pursue their own _bad_ causes, but also good ones.

+And so on.
+The arguments on all sides, about many issues, become complex.
+But at the core of them all is the right of every human to pursue loyalty to their causes, freely chosen.
+I think that's worth supporting.

+[war]: If this sounds like a dangerously romantic view of war, well, it probably is.
+I doubt that many if any wars in the world's history have truly been as innocent as an idealised loyal war.
+But Royce's ideas can be applied to improve the state of disloyal warfare for as long as it must exist (for example, by promoting the principles of limited war).